Controversy rages as billionaires storm over the White House, making this the perfect time to review this video starring Ed Asner.

 “Secretary of State Rex Tillerson, the former C.E.O. of Exxon Mobil, disclosed more than $400 million in assets in federal ethics filings, with investments around the world.”

-And most recently “Anthony Scaramucci, a well-known Wall Street booster who had been expected to serve in the White House as a liaison to the business community, was told that he would no longer be getting the job… because of potential ethical conflicts.”
+And briefly by “Anthony Scaramucci, a well-known Wall Street booster who had been expected to serve in the White House as a liaison to the business community, and who was told that he would no longer be getting the job… because of potential ethical conflicts.”

 The video, below, was created by the California Federation of Teachers and pondered “how we arrived at this moment of poorly funded public services and widening economic inequality.”